jkrahn3/cookbook/README.md

 * Create Django project with the same functionality, but available in web browser with functional UI.

 ## Setup:
 Written with python 3.8.2
-To run the project, clone it to a local library and navigate to that library in the Terminal On Windows:
+To run the project, clone it to a local library and navigate to that library in the Terminal
+On Windows:

 ```
 python -m venv env
 env/Scripts/Activate
+pip install -r requirements.txt
 main.py
 ```